patrickpiccini/aws-practitioner/Questions.md

 - 7 - Which EC2 Purchasing Option should you use for an application you plan on running on a server continuously for 1 year?
     Reserved Instances are good for long workloads.
 You can reserve instances for 1 or 3 years.

+TEST EC2 INSTANCE STORAGE
+- 1 - Which EC2 Storage would you use to create a shared network file system for your EC2 Instances?
+Amazon EFS is a fully managed service that makes it easy to set up, scale, and cost-optimize file storage in the Amazon Cloud.

+- 2 - Which service can be used to automate image management processes?
+EC2 Image Builder is an automated pipeline for the creation, maintenance, validation, sharing, and deployment of Linux or Windows images for use on AWS and on-premises.

+- 3 - Which of the following is a fully managed native Microsoft Windows file system?
+Amazon FSx makes it easy and cost effective to launch and run popular file systems that are fully managed by AWS.
+It comes in two offerings: FSx for Windows File Server (used for business applications), and FSx for Lustre (used for high-performance computing).

+- 4 - What are AMIs NOT used for?
+You cannot use AMIs to add your IP addresses.
+IP addresses are added to an instance as you create it.

+- 5 - EBS Volumes CANNOT be attached to multiple EC2 instances at a time.
+EBS Volumes can be attached to only one EC2 Instance at a time, but EC2 Instances can have multiple EBS Volumes attached to them.

+- 6 - An EBS Volume is a network drive you can attach to your instances while they run, so your instances' data persist even after their termination.
+True.
+EBS Volumes allows instances' data to persist even after their termination.

+- 7 - Which statement is CORRECT regarding EC2 Instance Store?
+EC2 Instance Store has a better I/O performance, but data is lost if: the EC2 instance is stopped or terminated, or when the underlying disk drive fails.

+- 8 - What is an EBS Snapshot?
+EBS Snapshots are used to backup data on your EBS Volumes at a point in time.

+- 9 - Where can you find a third party's AMI so you can use it to launch your EC2 Instance?
+You can use AWS Marketplace AMIs to use someone else's AMI.

+- 10 - What is an EBS Volume tied to?
+EBS Volumes are tied to only one availability zone.